 - lapses in attention, such as missing road signs

-- 'checking out' for a few seconds, called micro-sleep.
+- ‘checking out’ for a few seconds (micro-sleep).

 Micro-sleeps are involuntary sleeps caused by fatigue that only last a brief period, but can be very dangerous if they happen while you're driving.
-For example, if you micro-sleep for just 1 second while travelling at a 100 km/h, the car will have gone 28 metres without you in control.
+If you micro-sleep for just 1 second while travelling at a 100 km/h, the car will have gone 28 metres without you in control.

 What should I do if I feel sleepy?

 - Don’t hang on till you get to where you’re going.
 Pull over immediately in a safe place.

 - Move to a passenger seat, lock the doors and take a power nap of 15–20 minutes.

 - Don't sleep for more than 40 minutes or you will feel groggy when you wake up.

 - Set an alarm or have someone phone to wake you up if you think you will oversleep.

 - Walk around the vehicle when you wake up to help you become more alert.